andycranston/psend/README.md

 will be displayed.

 If a packet is received the bytes in the packet will be displayed.
-Ax example output from the `receive` command might look like:
+An example output from the `receive` command might look like:

 ```